watsona4/scipy2016/SciPy2016TripReport.md

 > demographic makeup based on their user essays, and we conclude by
 > sharing some unexpected insights into deception.

-The presenters were interested in analyzing the ways prople present themselves in an online dating context.
+The presenters were interested in analyzing the ways people present themselves in an online dating context.
 They looked at both chosen characteristics (like gender, age, and drug use) and "essay" input, which involved tokenizing general text and looking for keywords.
 They analyzed the essay data based on both lexical analysis and semantic analysis, which looks for meanings not just words.
-This presentation only focused on the semantic anaysis.
+This presentation only focused on the semantic analysis.

 The presenters used the TF-IDF (term frequency–inverse document frequency) metric to convert from a word-space to a number-space,